 0

 Rabies spreads primarily through the bite of rabid animals.
-It usually is fatal in humans once symptoms appear.
-Preventive treatment is available if administered soon after exposure.
+It is fatal in humans once symptoms appear.
+Preventive treatment (post-exposure prophylaxis, or PEP) is available if administered soon after exposure.

 What animals are most likely to have rabies?